 Marguerite Knipe, DVM, DACVIM

-Karen Vernau, DVM, MAS, DACVIM, Chief of Service
+Karen Vernau, DVM, MAS, DACVIM

-Dr. Vernau completed 3 years of an honors BSc degree before acceptance into Veterinary School.
+Dr. Karen Vernau completed three years of an honors BSc degree before acceptance into veterinary school.
 She received her DVM degree with distinction from the Ontario Veterinary College at the University of Guelph in 1991.
-After graduation she worked in a small animal practice in Canada for 1 year before moving to Sydney, Australia.
-In Sydney, she was a small animal practitioner in 2 large practices until 1994.
-She moved to California in 1994 in order to complete a residency at University of California – Davis.
-In 1997 she was the recipient of the 'Favorite Small Animal Resident Award' from the veterinary class of 1997.
-She achieved American College of Veterinary Internal Medicine (Neurology) specialty certification that same year.
-In 2006, she completed a master's degree in clinical research.
-She is currently an Assistant Clinical Professor of Neurology/Neurosurgery and Chief of Service at UC Davis.
-Vernau's research interests include inflammatory brain disease, cerebrospinal fluid, metabolic encephalopathies and brain tumors.
-Vernau has two mixed-breed dogs (Bessie and Joey), one Abyssinian cat (Rojo) and two rabbits (Tanner and Ginger Snap).
+After graduation, she worked in a small animal practice in Canada for one year before moving to Sydney, Australia.
+In Sydney, she was a small animal practitioner in two large practices until 1994.
+She moved to California in 1994 in order to complete a residency at UC Davis.
+In 1997, the UC Davis School of Veterinary Medicine's graduating class awarded her the Favorite Small Animal Resident Award.
+That same year, Dr. Vernau becamed board-certified by the American College of Veterinary Internal Medicine in neurology.
+In 2006, she completed a Master's degree in clinical research.
+She is currently an associate professor of clinical neurology/neurosurgery and chief of the Neurology/Neurosurgery Service.
+Dr. Vernau's research interests include inflammatory brain disease, cerebrospinal fluid, metabolic encephalopathies and brain tumors.
+She has three mixed-breed dogs (Bessie, Bean and Joey).

-Kathy Pinkston, Neurology/Neurosurgery Patient Service Coordinator
+Kathy Pinkston - Patient Service Coordinator